 Safe Opiate Prescribing

 Opiate addiction is an indiscriminate epidemic.
-This course serves as a resource for all licensed prescribers in the Commonwealth of Virginia in the fight against opioid abuse.
-Designed for physicians, pharmacists, physician assistants, and nurse practitioners in all specialties who prescribe opiates.
+This online course, developed at The VCU Center for Interprofessional Education and Collaborative Care, serves as a resource for all licensed prescribers in the Commonwealth of Virginia in the fight against opioid abuse.

 Best Practices in Pain Management - Primary Care and Specialty Collaboration